-Upon a student delivering his/her PhD proposal to the qualifying committee, committee members will begin to review it as if on an NIH study section.
-Each committee member will provide a pass/fail decision, although discussion amongst the committee members is allowed.
+Upon a student delivering his/her written proposal to the qualifying committee, committee members will begin to review it as if on an NIH study section.
+Each committee member will provide a pass/fail decision, although discussion amongst the committee members is allowed and recommended.
 The student must receive a majority approval to pass in order to schedule the oral exam.
-Following the pass/fail decision, the student is encouraged to meet with the qualifying exam committee members individually to receive written and oral comments that can be used in preparation for the oral exam.

 If the student passes, he/she must take the oral exam before the end of the same academic semester.
 If the student fails, he/she must retake and pass both the written and oral exams by the end of the following semester.
 The advisor/committee chair should provide the student with the committee's comments regarding the written exam.
+The student is also encouraged to meet with the qualifying exam committee members individually to receive written and oral comments that can be used in preparation for the oral exam.

-2. Oral Portion
+2) Oral Portion

 The advisor and student should schedule the oral exam in consultation with the other qualifying exam committee members.
-In addition, the student must provide the oral exam (title, topic, date, time, and location) to the Graduate Program Coordinator at least two weeks before the exam.
-The oral seminar should be advertised so that all BME faculty and students can attend.
+In addition, the student must provide the oral exam (title, topic, date, time, and location) to the Graduate Program Coordinator at least two weeks before the oral exam.
+The oral exam presentation should be advertised so that all BME faculty and students can attend.
 All BME graduate students are strongly encouraged to attend oral exams in all focus areas.

 At the oral exam, the student should present for 30-45 minutes and then answer questions from the audience.
 This will be followed by a closed discussion between the student and the exam committee, in which the committee may ask questions about the student's written proposal, as well as questions about any other aspects of Biomedical Engineering relevant to the student's focus area and research.
 The committee should then convene separately, make a decision to pass or fail the student and provide that decision to the student at the end of the examination.
 If the student passes the oral exam, the committee chair will notify the BME Graduate Program Director and Coordinator to enter into the student's record.
+A unanimous vote is required to pass the exam.